home-assistant/companion.home-assistant/docs/wear-os/wear-os.md

 * The shortcuts tile shows up to 7 shortcuts, which can be chosen from the settings section in the Wear OS app.
 You will be able to select the same set of entities you can access from the home screen.
 * The template tile shows a rendered template.
 The template can only be set from the android companion app.
 Note: it is not possible to scroll in a tile, the template should fit on the watch screen.

+## Complications

+<span class="beta">BETA</span>

+An entity state complication can be displayed on your watchface.
+The complication is of the 'short text' type and will display the current state of the selected entity.
+Depending on the watch face it will also show the entity name and icon.
+When you add an entity to a watch face, you can select the entity to display.
+To change the selected entity, just change the complication and select the entity state complication again.

+The complications are updated automatically whenever the screen is turned on and roughly every 15 minutes.
+You can force a complication to update by tapping it on the watch face.

+Hint: use a [template sensor](https://www.home-assistant.io/integrations/template/#state-based-template-binary-sensors-buttons-numbers-selects-and-sensors) for full flexibility.

 ## Sensors

 The Wear OS app will have [sensors](../core/sensors.md).
 To start with, it will only report the [battery sensors](../core/sensors.md#battery-sensors).
 Its important to note that sensor updates require the app to post a notification to the device in order to prevent it from being killed by the OS.
 You can go to into Wear device settings and turn off the SensorWorker Notification channel to stop these notifications from buzzing on your wrist.